1. Legal basis of processing and the scope of the data processed

 Only the Company’s employees assigned to managing tenders and handling contracts are entitled to access to the personal data determined in section 1.1 above.

-We transfer your personal data determined in section 1.1 above to contracting authorities.
+We transfer your personal data determined in section 1.1 above to contracting authorities (if applicable).

 7. The rights you are entitled to in connection with processing (data subject’s rights)